 Khopotso Bodibe: Thank you so much.
 Youssef, any positive experience from your side?

 Youssef Belghmaidi: The fact that you can dress up as you want is really quite heartwarming.
 When I used to live in Morocco, I used to dress up quite flamboyantly.
 It wasn't always an issue.
-I didn't get insulted every day or something like that.
-I think that there's a lot to discover from what's outside the gender binary, what's outside the whole LGBTIQ+ umbrella.
+I didn't get insulted every day or anything like that.
+I think that there's a lot to discover on what's outside the gender binary, what's outside the whole LGBTIQ+ umbrella.

 Khopotso Bodibe: Thank you so much to the both of you, Youssef and Sheba, for spending this time.
 We have gained a lot of knowledge from you both.
 Thank you so much for sharing your time and insights with us.